dusking/medium/articles/article_7_decryption.md

 ## The back side

-On the backend, I go the extra mile by providing both encryption and decryption functions.
+On the backend, I provide both encryption and decryption functions.
 The decryption function seamlessly works with the JavaScript encryption function from the front side.

 The encryption function mirrors the one on the front side, employing Python's secrets.token_bytes to generate a random byte string for the Initialization Vector (IV).
-This IV, combined with the secret key, is used to create the ciphertext.
+This IV, combined with the secret key, is used to create the ciphertext using the Crypto module.

+The Crypto module encompasses a range of submodules, each designed to address specific cryptographic needs.
+These submodules include Crypto.Cipher, Crypto.Signature, Crypto.Hash, Crypto.Random, and more.
+Together, they form a cohesive toolkit for implementing cryptographic algorithms in Python.

+The Crypto.Cipher submodule is integral for implementing symmetric key algorithms like AES (Advanced Encryption Standard and other block ciphers.

+The pyCryptodome library, where the Crypto module resides, is a self-contained Python package that builds upon the original PyCrypto library.

-The code is as follow:
+The Crypto helper class code is as follow:

 ```python
 import secrets